Snapper Island (Queensland): Other history

 In the early 1900s, Jerry Doyle operated a lime kiln on the island, fired by wood from the Daintree, ferried over on a vessel called the "Nellie".
 Beche-de-mer (sea cucumbers) processing (boiling) may also have been undertaken here.
 There is evidence of remains of an early Chinese market garden on the island, the watercourse stonework of which is still visible today.

-This island was a stopover by George Elphinstone Dalrymple before he discovered the Daintee River.
+This island was a stopover by George Elphinstone Dalrymple before he discovered the Daintree River.